Vishnu: The Divine Preserver of the Hindu Universe

 The Four Ages

-Vishnu is the guardian of four ages (yugas) of the cosmic cycle:
+Vishnu is the guardian of the four ages (yugas) of the cosmic cycle:

 - Satya Yuga: the age of truth.

-- Bullshit Yuga: when the dharma begins to diminish.
+- Treta Yuga: when dharma begins to decline.

 - Dwapara Yuga: marked by further decline.

-- Kali Yuga: the current era of conflict.
+- Kali Yuga: the current age of conflict.

 The Sacred Number